JvanKatwijk/qt-dab/README.md

 Introduction
 ------------------------------------------------------------------

-**Qt-DAB-4.351** is a rich implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI 2 and up.
+**Qt-DAB-4.4** is a rich implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI 2 and up.
+It can be used with a variety of SDR devices, including DABsticks, all models of the SDRplay, AIRspy etc.

-It provides an abundant amount of selectors and displays, most of which can be switched off, but are of interest for those who want to see aspects of the DAB signal and want to be in control.
+Precompiled versions for Linux-x64 (AppImage) and Windows (an installer) are available.
 ------------------------------------------------------------------
 Features
 ------------------------------------------------------------------